 Fresh, seasonal and locally grown.

 Vegetable based pasta dishes may be simple to make and more digestible, but, that doesn’t mean they aren’t flavourful.
-Italians have a talent for creating tasty food with only a few ingredients.
+Italians have a talent for creating tasty food with only a few simple ingredients.

 The vegetables they use are almost always fresh, seasonal and locally grown.
 They make good use of herbs, garlic and, on occasion, peperoncino (chili pepper).
 Cheese is nearly always present in vegetable based recipes.
 Italians mostly don’t use cheese with seafood pasta.